DivinerHJF/hugo-blog-Aether/content/posts/Draft/CS50P.md

 Course Syllabus:

-- Learn how to read and write code as well as how to test and "debug" it.
+- Improve coding skills by mastering reading, writing, testing and debugging code.
-- Learn about functions, arguments, and return values; variables and types; conditionals and Boolean expressions; and loops.
+- Learn fundamental programming concepts such as functions, arguments, and return values; variables and types; conditionals and Boolean expressions; and loops.
 - Learn how to handle exceptions, find and fix bugs, and write unit tests; use third-party libraries; validate and extract data with regular expressions; model real-world entities with classes, objects, methods, and properties; and read and write files.

 ## Course Note